 In New York City, your feet will get you just about anywhere for free!
 If you like walking, Free Tours by Foot offers pay-what-you-wish New York walking tours, including food, but also bike, audio, and free self-guided walks.
 Their three-hour tour of Brooklyn begins with a walk over the Brooklyn Bridge and travels through Brooklyn Heights, one of Brooklyn’s finest residential neighborhoods, before reaching popular DUMBO (Down Under the Manhattan Bridge Overpass), once a manufacturing and industrial district, now home to trendy cafes and chic boutiques.
 Pay-what-you-wish

 Moderate: See the City from the Water on a Circle Line Cruise

 Discover Manhattan the same way Henry Hudson did—by boat!
 The Circle Line is dedicated to sightseeing in New York Harbor with boats designed to let you see as much as possible, rain or shine, all year long.
-You can choose from the three-hour Best of NYC Cruise around Manhattan Island, the one-hour or 90-minute Liberty Midtown Cruise, or a two-hour Twilight Harbor Lights Cruise.
-They also have seasonal cruises on New Year’s Eve and the Fourth of July, plus a live music series and a fall Oktoberfest Cruise up to Bear Mountain.
-Food and a full bar are available on board!
-Various prices from $17
+You can choose from the 2.5 hours Best of NYC Cruise around Manhattan, the 1.5-hour Landmarks Cruise, or a two-hour Twilight Harbor Lights Cruise.
+They also have seasonal cruises on Christmas Eve, New Year’s Eve, and the Fourth of July, plus a live music series and a fall Oktoberfest Cruise up to Bear Mountain.
+Food and a full bar are available onboard!
+Various prices from $24